-Blackburn was the representative for Kentucky’s 7th congressional district and was a Republican.
+Blackburn was the representative for Kentucky’s 7th congressional district as a Republican.
 He served from 1929 to 1931.

 From Apr 1929 to Mar 1931, Blackburn missed 18 of 103 roll call votes, which is 17.5%.
 This is on par with the median of 17.8% among the lifetime records of representatives serving in Mar 1931.
 The chart below reports missed votes over time.